Skip to main content area Skip to block navigation Skip to institutional navigation Skip to sub-navigation

 On the Faculty Front

-Here departmental faculty tell their own stories in the third person--about their teaching and professional lives outside the college.
+Here departmental faculty tell their own stories --some in the first person and others in the third--about their teaching and professional lives outside the college.
 They also share occasional observations about life, and life as a historian.

 Susan Ashley